The pure $Y=X^{d}$ truncated moment problem: A core variety approach to the pure moment problem.

-\begin{quest} If $\beta \equiv \beta^{(2n)}$ has a representing measure, is there some choice of auxiliary moments $A\equiv \{A_{ij}\}_{(i,j)\in \cF}$ such that $C[A]\succ 0$? \end{quest} In Example \ref{d=1,2} (just below) we show that the answer is affirmative for $d=1$ and $d=2$.
-In Section 4, we prove an affirmative answer for $d=3$.
-This provides a new proof of Theorem \ref{f1thm}. {Finally, in Section \ref{section-d=4}, we prove that the answer is already negative for $d=4$ (see Example \ref{ex-d=4}(v)).}\\
+In Example \ref{d=1,2} (just below) we show that the answer is negative for $d = 1$ and $d = 2$.
+In Section \ref{Section 4} we prove a negative answer for $d = 3$.
+This provides a new proof of Theorem \ref{f1thm}.
+Nevertheless, for $d = 4$ we can establish a positive answer.
+The example illustrating this is beyond the scope of this note, as it requires special techniques, but will appear in \cite{fz}.\\

 In the sequel, for $M_{n}\succeq 0$ and $(y-x^{d})$-pure, we denote by $\widehat{M_{n}}$ the central compression of $M_{n}$ obtained by deleting all rows and columns $X^{d+p}Y^{q}$ ($p,q\ge 0$, $p+q\le n-d$).
 The number of rows and columns in $\widehat{M_{n}}$ is thus $\dim \mathcal{P}_{n} - \dim \mathcal{P}_{n-d} = \frac{d(2n-d+3)}{2}$.
 Since $M_{n}$ is positive and $(y-x^{d})$-pure, it follows immediately that $\widehat{M_{n}}$ is positive definite and